danyel-ii/cubeless_/security_audit.md

 ## Policy decisions captured
 - Receiver failure policy is strict: mint/royalty transfers revert on failed ETH or token transfer.
 - `ownerOf` revert or mismatch causes mint revert.
-- Refund exactness: `msg.value - MINT_PRICE` is returned to minter.
+- Refund exactness: `msg.value - currentMintPrice()` is returned to minter.
 - RoyaltySplitter forwards $LESS (if any) and remaining ETH to owner on swap success.

 ## Test results